reidrac/msx-pixel-tools/README.md

 [this file](https://github.com/reidrac/8-bit-gimp-palettes/blob/master/MSX.gpl) for
 further info about the RGB values.

-When the output is a C include file, it is wrapped and `ifdef` block with a `LOCAL` define to specify when the data is extern or not.
+When the output is a C include file, it is wrapped in an `ifdef` block with a `LOCAL` define to specify when the data is extern or not.

 ```C